hrithikthakur/snapfix/landing/README.md

-# SnapFix Landing Page
+# flickfix Landing Page

-A modern, responsive landing page for SnapFix, ready to deploy on Firebase Hosting.
+A modern, responsive landing page for flickfix, ready to deploy on Firebase Hosting.

 ## Features